Dr G J McShane, Dr C Abadie, Prof G N Wells

 Use experimental techniques to determine the stress concentration at the edge of a circular hole in finite plates.

-- To develop an appreciation of errors that occur in experimental measurements of stresses using strain-gauges.
+- To develop an appreciation of errors that occur in experimental measurements of stresses using different experimental techniques.

 - To note that the stress concentrations are sensitive to the location of the hole in the plate.